milosm2000/kyber512-js/README.md

 # Kyber512-js

 A JavaScript implementation of the Kyber512 post-quantum cryptographic algorithm, compatible with both Node.js and browser environments.
+It includes TypeScript declarations (.d.ts files) for improved IDE support, type checking, and autocompletion.

 ## Features